justinlittman/fbarc/README.md

 The graph command will retrieve the graph for a node.
 The node is identified by a node id (e.g., 1191441824276882), name (e.g., WhiteHouse) or a Facebook url (e.g., https://www.facebook.com/WhiteHouse/).

-The node graph is retrieved according to the specified node type definition.
-If the type of a node is not known, provide a node definition of `discover` and f(b)arc will look up the node's type and try to match it to a node type definition.
+The node graph is retrieved according to the specified definition.
+If the type of a node is not known, provide a definition of `discover` and f(b)arc will look up the node's type and try to match it to a definition.

 f(b)arc finds additional nodes in the graph for a node.
 For example, for a Page it may find the Album nodes.
 The `--levels` parameter will determine the number of levels of nodes that are retrieved, with the default being 1 (i.e., the graph for just the node that was requested).
 Each additional node graph is returned separately.
-Use the `--exclude` parameter to exclude node type definitions from recursive retrieval.
+Use the `--exclude` parameter to exclude definitions from recursive retrieval.

 Note that f(b)arc may need to make multiple requests to retrieve the entire node graph so executing the